olde-ducke/gatomemes/src/grpc_client/readme.md

 # grpc-client

-grpc-client works with running server
+grpc-client, works with running server

+can be used to draw text over source image, result is saved in working directory

 flags: